auth0/docs/articles/users/guides/change-user-pictures.md

 # Change User Pictures

 Auth0 [normalizes](/users/normalized) common profile properties in the User Profile, this includes the `name` and `picture` field and more.
 The picture field is populated by either the social provider profile picture or the Gravatar image associated with the user's email address.
-By default all database users will have a placeholder image with their initials.
+By default, all database users will have a placeholder image with their initials.
 When you authenticate the user, this picture field is referred by as `user.picture`.

 ![User Picture](/media/articles/user-profile/user-picture.png)

-1. By default, the `user.picture` attribute is not directly editable.
-If you want to be able to edit the `user.picture` attribute on the normalized user profile, you must [enable a connection to allow updates to the normalized user profile](/connections/guides/allow-update-normalized-user-profile).
+1. By default, the `user.picture` attribute is not directly editable when provided by identity providers other than Auth0 (such as Google, Facebook, Twitter).
+If you want to be able to edit the `user.picture` attribute on the normalized user profile, you must [enable the connection to allow updates to the normalized user profile](/connections/guides/allow-update-normalized-user-profile).
 When enabled, user attributes will be updated from the identity provider only on user profile creation and will be available to be edited with the Management API's [Update a user endpoint](/api/management/v2#!/Users/patch_users_by_id).

 Alternatively, you can use the [Metadata](/users/concepts/overview-user-metadata) to store the picture attribute for users, but this is not recommended for scalability.